PureStorage-OpenConnect/px-gitops/gitscm-server/README.md

 1) Deploy git-server (You can deploy multiple repos in single git server)
 2) Mirror the entire existing git repo to the new one.

+NOTE: Every bold text on the commands needs to be replaced with your variables.
+For example: If we look at the command "kubectl get all -n **namespace-name**" here we will need to replace "namespace-name" with the namespace you have created.

 **To setup/deploy git server, run this script**

 ```